Built secure by default.

 Prompt-injection defense in depth

-Three layers: prompt-level instruction (every user input is wrapped with a defense instruction so the model ignores injected commands), output leakage detection (we scan generated text for leaked system prompts or proprietary methodology and block it), and KG leak prevention (validated knowledge items only land in your Product Brain).
+Three layers: prompt-level instruction (every user input is wrapped with a defense instruction so the model ignores injected commands), output leakage detection (we scan generated text for leaked system prompts or proprietary methodology and block it), and knowledge leak prevention (only validated items land in your Product Brain).

 - Shipped